oracle/odpi/doc/src/public_structs/dpiSubscrMessageQuery.rst

 ---------------------------------------------

-This structure is used for passing information on query change notification events and is part of the :ref:`dpiSubscrMessage` structure.
+This structure is used for passing information on query change notification events and is part of the :ref:`dpiSubscrMessage<dpiSubscrMessage>` structure.

 .. member:: uint64_t dpiSubscrMessageQuery.id